Sejal-bisht/Sejal-bisht/README.md

 ## 💡 Me

 Hi there!
-I’m a detail-oriented **frontend developer** and a passionate **UI/UX designer** with a flair for combining creativity and technical expertise.
+I’m **Sejal Bisht**, a detail-oriented **frontend developer** and a passionate **UI/UX designer** with a flair for combining creativity and technical expertise.
 My work is driven by a desire to deliver seamless, user-friendly digital experiences that are both visually stunning and highly functional.

 ### Quick Glance at Me:
 - 🌐 **Web Enthusiast**: Dedicated to creating responsive, accessible, and modern web applications.